elcriz/javascript-conventions/README.md

 /**
  * This class does this and that.
  */
-class SomeClass extends AnotherClass {
+class SomeClass extends AnotherClass implements SomeInterface {

 	/**
 	* @type {boolean} - Loading state